reposman33/ifactuur/README.md

 - nvm ls: *first check if 10.4.0 is among the available node versions*
 - nvm install 10.4.0: *do this if you need to install node v10.4.0*
 - nvm use 10.4.0: *tell NVM to use version 10.4.0*
-- nvm on: *finally allow nvm to manage node*
+- start the application by running `npm install`

-Now you can start the application by first running `npm install` or `yarn`
+- once installed, run `npm start`

 # Netlify hosted